- Find a Trail

 The trail links both directly and via connector trails to the paved Cape Henlopen State Park Bike Loop, which provides access to many of the park's features, such as the Great Dune and Fort Miles Historic Area.

 To access Cape Henlopen State Park from downtown Lewes, Delaware, follow Savannah Road and signs for the Lewes Terminal that provides ferry trips to Cape May, New Jersey.
 Turn right on Cape Henlopen Drive and follow it to the park entrance.
-There is an $8 park entry fee for automobiles (in-state drivers pay $4).
+There is a $10 park entry fee for automobiles (in-state drivers pay $5).
 Parking is available at the campground and Fort Miles Historic Area.

 (a non-profit) and we need your support!